Ullensvang Municipality: History

-On 1 January 2020, the three neighboring municipalities of Jondal, Odda, and Ullensvang were merged into a new, larger Ullensvang Municipality.
+On 1 January 2020, Jondal Municipality, Odda Municipality, and Ullensvang Municipality were merged into a new, larger Ullensvang Municipality.
 At that time, the administrative centre was moved from the village of Kinsarvik to the larger town of Odda.
 On 1 January 2022, the Ytre Bu area of Ullensvang (population: 24) was transferred to the neighboring Eidfjord Municipality.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the newly enlarged Ullensvang Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).